 Header bidding integrations: Client vs. server-side, explained

-Every once in a while, something comes along that disrupts the status quo and changes how an entire industry works.
+Every once in a while, something disrupts the status quo and changes how an entire industry works.
 Header bidding is probably the best example of this in ad tech.
 According to Kevel’s HBIX, just over 65% of Top 10K US publisher sites were using header bidding in Q1 2021.
 That’s especially impressive as header bidding only went mainstream around 2016.

 So what’s the main driving factor behind this mass adoption?
 In two words: More revenue.
 By allowing multiple demand partners to simultaneously bid on individual impressions, header bidding allows publishers to maximize yield.
 With header bidding, publishers can achieve a revenue lift of anywhere between 20-40%, sometimes more.
 For instance, The Telegraph achieved a 70% increase in programmatic revenue with header bidding.

 There are two main types of integrations in header bidding: Client-side (the original header bidding auction model) and server-side (the new kid on the block), both integrations have their unique set of advantages and disadvantages.
 In this guide, we’ll explain how both integration types work, along with a head-to-head comparison of client vs. server-side header bidding.

 In client-side header bidding, the auction code resides on the publishers’ web pages and is executed within the users’ browser.
 This means that the browser handles the entire auction logic, including requesting and receiving the bids, and selecting a winner.

 Prebid.js is the most popular client-side header bidding wrapper and many exchanges/SSPs have built their wrappers on top of Prebid’s open source code.

 In server-side header bidding, the auction code resides on a dedicated “auction server” hosted by the technology provider.
 The users’ browser makes a single request to the auction server, which then remotely executes the entire auction logic and selects a winner.